Summary

 - Percy Stanley HICKS, Son, 3, , [no place of birth given]

-- Kathleen Allen RENDER, Daughter, 4, , Dumnow, Essex
+- Kathleen Alice RENDER, Daughter, 4, , Dumnow, Essex

-the death of one child.
-From Sept 1911 the mother's maiden name is shown
+who had died.
+From Sept 1911 the mother's maiden name is shown on the

-on the Birth Registers.
-There are no HICKS births with a mothers maiden
+Birth Registers.
+There are no HICKS births with a mothers maiden name of

-name of GREGORY in Epping after that date.The next in Essex is in the
+GREGORY in Epping after that date.The next in Essex is in the 1980s.
+The

-1980s.
-The child would therefore have to have been born after 2 April
+child would therefore have to have been born after 2 April 1911 and before

-1911 and before Oct 1911.
-There are no Essex death registrations that
+Oct 1911.
+There are no Essex death registrations that fulfill those

-fulfil those criteria.
-It is likely that it was a stillborn child as
+criteria.
+It is likely, therefore, that this was a stillborn child as such

 The First World War years 1914-18